 How to Attach Files in Mac Mail Without Embedding

 Attaching a file in Apple Mail is supposed to be a breeze, but sometimes things don't go as planned and the file ends up getting embedded in the email body instead.
-But don’t worry, there are many simple ways to fix this.
+According to Apple's official Mail documentation, this embedding behavior occurs when the system interprets certain file types as inline content rather than separate attachments.
+But don't worry, there are many simple ways to fix this.

 What are email attachments?